lsst-dm/dmtn-094/index.rst

 address, and whether or not they are faculty, staff, or a student.
 We may use this information to also map them to an NCSA user, provided that information has been previously captured, and potentially retrieve additional claims about that user, such as the `groups <#groups>`__ they are a member of.
-Should we want additional claims beyond the subject of a token - claims such as group membership or capabilities, we will need to deploy a server which we can present a refresh token to that will provide us with those additional claims.
-We do not expect this implementation-specific needs to be included in CILogon.
+Should we want additional claims beyond the subject of a token — claims such as group membership or capabilities — we will need to deploy a server to which we can present a refresh token that will provide us with those additional claims.
+We do not expect this implementation-specific server needs to be included in CILogon.

 JWT
 ---

-A JSON Web Token (JWT) is a way of representing claims to as JSON, as well as information for validating those claims through the use of signatures (JWS) in the token, and a means of validating those signature (JWE/JWK) - all in the same token.
+A JSON Web Token (JWT) is a way of representing claims as JSON, as well as information for validating those claims through the use of signatures (JWS) in the token, and a means of validating those signatures (JWE/JWK) — all in the same token.
 Included in the JWT specification is also a way of encoding a token using Base64 in a way that's friendly for the web.

-For all LSST Applications, we use RS256, an asymmetric algorithm, to sign the tokens.
+For all LSST applications, we use RSA256, an asymmetric algorithm, to sign the tokens.

 We rely on tokens generated by CILogon to authenticate users in the browser.
 CILogon always returns an OpenID Connect JWT token.

 A whitelist of token issuers we trust MUST be maintained, which includes CILogon and the `token issuer <#token-issuer>`__ for a given instance.
-Public keys used to validate tokens must be available on all token issuers, following to the JWK specification.
+Public keys used to validate tokens must be available from all token issuers, following the JWK specification.
 Applications should cache the JWK for a given token issuer for at least 5 minutes and not more than 1 hour.

 All Access Tokens are based on JWT.
 Some access tokens may also include claims implemented